aweymo/cs_land_4/index.md

   block: hero-2
   background_image: "/uploads/uploads/2022/ten12091903.png"
   headline: <strong><span class="light">What is this?</span></strong>
-  content: This work has collected, analyzed and mapped historical language in newspapers,
+  content: <br><br>This work has collected, analyzed and mapped historical language
-    periodicals, legacy oral history recordings and archival collections describing immigrant communities in Washington and Oregon and visualize these trends in language and how they may have been influenced by specific commercial interests in the nineteenth and twentieth centuries.<br><br><br><strong>What is the purpose?<br><br><br></strong>The intention of this work is to bring both the industrial interests that influenced media representation, and the lived experience of the communities affected by that language down to a human scale.
+    in newspapers, periodicals, legacy oral history recordings and archival collections describing immigrant communities in Washington and Oregon and visualize these trends in language and how they may have been influenced by specific commercial interests in the nineteenth and twentieth centuries.<br><br><br><strong>What is the purpose?<br><br><br></strong>The intention of this work is to bring both the industrial interests that influenced media representation, and the lived experience of the communities affected by that language down to a human scale.
 By analyzing these documents and noting how different communities were being represented depending on commercial interests, we can make new connections and understand the origins of seemingly constant cultural perceptions.<br><br>· This project serves primarily as a pedagogical tool and a methodology for analyzing historical material by increasing access points through visual, audio, geospatial and text elements.<br><br><br><strong>Why does this matter? </strong><br><br><br>Why air out frequently offensive material from over 100 years ago?
 Just as the categorization of <em>Lesbian</em> and <em>Gay</em>
     topics under <em>Abnormal Psychology, Perversion and Derangement</em> in the Dewey Decimal System quietly stigmatized generations, I feel that this language may still influence our perceptions of ourselves and other communities, long past